prokria/ranna/blog/_posts/2019-5-6-writing-a-vuepress-theme-4.md

 location: Shanghai
 ---

-# Writing a VuePress theme
+# Writing a Demo VuePress theme

 To write a theme, create a `.vuepress/theme` directory in your docs root, and then create a `Layout.vue` file: